cognesy/instructor-php/docs/modes.md

 # Extraction modes

 Instructor supports several ways to extract data from the response.
-The default mode is `Mode::Tools`, which leverages OpenAI tool calls.
+The default mode is `Mode::Tools`, which leverages OpenAI-style tool calls.

 Mode can be set via parameter of `Instructor::response()` or `Instructor::request()` methods.